 Columbia River Eco Tours, aboard their 40-foot Tollycraft Yacht, departs from the West Mooring Basin west of the Astoria-Megler Bridge, takes you under this magnificent bridge, and continues along the waterfront to get a view of the buildings including the restored Bumble Bee Seafood Cannery, now a museum.

 The tour will take you close to both docked and anchored ships to get a good view and continues up the estuary to the Lewis & Clark National Wildlife Refuge.
-On the tour, you'll often see eagles at the Twilight Creek Eagle Sanctuary as well as nesting osprey, great blue herons, and migrating birds.
+On tour, you’ll often see eagles at the Twilight Creek Eagle Sanctuary and nesting osprey, great blue herons, and migrating birds.
 The yacht has both indoor and outdoor seating and restroom facilities.
 Public tours are available by reservation at $150 per person.

 Taste Spirits at the Pilot House Distillery

 As I wandered Astoria’s historic downtown one day, I saw a sign advertising Pilot House Distilling on Duane Street.
 I entered the tasting room, filled with Astoria memorabilia and bottles of locally distilled spirits as well as a window where you can see the distillery.
 Pilot House Distilling, established in 2013, produces small batches of vodkas, gins, whiskies, agave spirits, canned cocktails, and other specialty items.
 They offer tastings of their award-winning spirits as well as bottle sales seven days a week.
 I was surprised that they distill Absinthe and import agave from Mexico to make their Agave spirits.
 A flight of your choice of 3 tastes is $10 and the unique high-proof herbal liquor, Columbia Absinthe Verte, costs $10 per taste.